gbogopolsky/spectral-analysis-astro/README.md

 And you're good to go.
 Enjoy!

 ## Thanks
-I would like to thank Olga Alexandrova and Baptiste Cecconi from the LESIA lab of OBSPM for organising this practical session.
-Thanks also to C. Torrence, G. Compo and E. Predybaylo for developing the wavelet tranform routine in Python.
+I would like to thank Olga Alexandrova ([page](https://sites.lesia.obspm.fr/olga-alexandrova/)) and Baptiste Cecconi ([page](http://www.lesia.obspm.fr/perso/baptiste-cecconi/cursus.php)) from the LESIA lab of OBSPM for organising this practical session.
+Thanks also to C. Torrence, G. Compo and E. Predybaylo for developing the wavelet tranform routine in Python ([here](https://github.com/chris-torrence/wavelets) is the repository).